 The expansion of the runway at the Prince George Airport increases its marketability as a gateway to Asia, and strengthens northern British Columbia's overall competitive advantages within the transportation and logistics sectors.
 With Prince George strategically located on the great circle route, as well as situated close to Canadian Railway Company's Prince George Intermodal facility, at the crossroads of two major Trans-Canada highways, and having the container ports of Metro Vancouver and Prince Rupert both within 800 km of Prince George, this airport expansion is a major incentive for airlines, cargo operators, and logistics companies to steer trade routes through northern British Columbia.

-Prince George Airport's goal is to be a North American cargo gateway and distribution centre to and from Asia with up to 15,000 fuel stop landings per year and to be a passenger hub to North America and the world by 2020.
+2012- Prince George Airport's goal is to be a North American cargo gateway and distribution centre to and from Asia with up to 15,000 fuel stop landings per year and to be a passenger hub to North America and the world by 2020.
 In 2007 with a $11,000,000 loan from Northern Development and funding from both the Government of Canada and the Province of British Columbia, Prince George Airport's runway was expanded from 7,400 feet to 11,500 feet, making it the third longest commercial runway in Canada after airports in Vancouver and Calgary.
-The airport is now capable of landing, refueling, and loading/unloading the wide bodied Boeing 767 and 747 aircrafts that trans-Pacific cargo and logistics carriers operate.
+The airport is now capable of landing, refueling, and loading/unloading the wide bodied Boeing 767 and 747 aircraft that trans-Pacific cargo and logistics carriers operate.

 "It would have been impossible for an airport of our size to undertake such a major project without the generous assistance of the Federal and Provincial governments, and Northern Development Initiative Trust.
 The development of the Northern Gateway will provide many of our trading partners with reduced costs in getting their products to market."Jim Blake, Chair, Prince George Airport Authority